Unplanned Obsolescence

 What is hx-boost?

-hx-boost is a feature of the converts a "regular" link into a "boosted" link:
+hx-boost is an attribute that converts a "regular" link into a "boosted" link:

 <!-- normal link -->